ansu555/Algorand_prototype-v0.0.1/docs/WHAT_WE_BUILT.md

-# WaveBreak Launchpad - What We Built 🎯
+# Token Launchpad - What We Built 🎯

 ## 🎉 Summary: Critical 40% Complete!